Ritam727/Board/README.md

 `$ python main.py`

 Change the R, G and B values to tweak the colour of the brush.
-Press 'e' to change to erase mode and 'esc' to quit.
+Press 'e' to toggle erase mode and 'esc' to quit.